alco/numspell/doc/TemplateSyntax.md

 A _substitution token_ in the simplest case is written as `{}`.
 You may specify an index like in `{0}`.
-If you specify an index for one of the tokens, every other token must also have an index (similar to the Python's format string).
+If you specify an index for one of the tokens, every other token must also have an index (this is similar to the Python's `format` syntax).

 Each substitution token in the body corresponds to one matcher token in the pattern.
 Apart from indices, you may also specify _modifiers_ to transform the